 Pastor Chris will be on vacation from June 20th to the 27th.
 Our Lay Leader, Bruce LaPenta will be preaching on June 26th.

 Laura and John Newton want to make the congregation aware of an upcoming marriage seminar.
-The Frinks, a couple who has lead marriage workshops at FUMC before, are offering a Focus on the Family marriage workshop this June 24-25th at their home church, which will be open to any couples who wanted to attend from our church.
+The Frinks, a couple who has led marriage workshops at FUMC before, are offering a Focus on the Family marriage workshop this June 24-25th at their home church, which will be open to any couples who want to attend from our church.
 Their church is called The Blue Church, a non-denominational church located at 940 Baltimore Pike, Springfield, PA.
 (West of Philadelphia).
 There are hotels in the area such as a Days Inn, if someone wanted to stay over.
 The Newton’s are going and will be facilitating break-out groups.

 The Focus on the Family program is called “Reconnected”.
 It runs in workshop format 7:00-9:00 pm Friday the 24th and 8:30 am to 3:30 pm on Saturday 25th.
 The cost to register is $50.00 per couple, which covers the cost of the book, materials and the Sat lunch.
 Registration information can be sent to: